People

 Manqi Wang

-Manqi Wang is a PhD candidate at UCL under the supervision of Prof. Fulong Wu and Dr. Fangzhu Zhang.
+Manqi Wang is a PhD candidate at UCL under the supervision of Prof. Fulong Wu and Prof. Fangzhu Zhang.
 Her research focuses on the transformation of urban redevelopment and governance in post-reform China.
 Manqi got her master’s degree in International Planning at UCL in 2017.
 Before returning to UCL, she worked as an urban planner (intern) at the Renewal Bureau in Guangzhou, China and ICMA in Washington, D.C., the United States.

 She intends to further develop her academic interests and has done research work in urban governance in China through the lens of micro-regeneration (weigaizao) policies and practices.